 77 Wynford Drive, Don Mills

-Light served as the main inspiration for Pritzker Prize winning architect Fumihiko Maki when tackling this commission.
-Situated on 17 acres, light saturates the building, and, depending on the time of day, it animates the walls with color.
+Light served as the main inspiration for Pritzker Prize–winning architect Fumihiko Maki when tackling this commission.
+Situated on seventeen acres, the building is saturated with light, and, depending on the time of day, it animates the walls with color.
 The museum, a passion project of Aga Khan (a direct descendent of the Prophet Muhammad), is meant to foster a mutual understanding and respect between cultures, and to highlight the creative contributions of Islam.
 The collection comprises over 1,000 pieces of art, pottery, manuscripts, and drawings.